pacur/pacur/README.md

 [![Docker Repository](https://img.shields.io/badge/docker-ubuntu--wily-dd4814.svg?style=flat "Docker Repository")](https://registry.hub.docker.com/u/pacur/ubuntu-wily/)

 Pacur allows building packages for several package formats and linux distributions.
-Currently DEB and RPM packages are available for CentOS 6, CentOS 7, Debian 7, Debian 8, Ubuntu 12.04, Ubuntu 14.04, Ubuntu 15.04 and Ubuntu 15.10.
+Currently DEB, RPM and PKG packages are available for ArchLinux, CentOS 6, CentOS 7, Debian 7, Debian 8, Ubuntu 12.04, Ubuntu 14.04, Ubuntu 15.04 and Ubuntu 15.10.
 Builds are done on Docker containers without needing to setup any virtual machines or install any software other then Docker.
 All packages are built using a simple format that is similar to [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) from Arch Linux.
 Each distribution is different and will still require a separate PKGBUILD for each distribution but a consistent build process and format can be used for all builds.
 Docker only supports 64 bit containers, pacur can't be used to build packages 32 bit packages.
-Pacur will also create a DEB and APT repository that can be used to distribute the packages.
+Pacur will also create a DEB, APT and PKG repository that can be used on ArchLinux, CentOS, Debian and Ubuntu to distribute the packages.

 ### format